 If the bare minimum is just too risky or if you’re required full coverage by your lender, here are the cheapest options:

 - Full Coverage: 100/300/100 with Comprehensive and Collision, $500 deductible

 - USAA is among the top 10 cheapest companies with a rate of $1,111 but is only available to military members, veterans and their immediate family.

 Citizens United Reciprocal Exchange

 The Citizens United Reciprocal Exchange (CURE) is available to residents of Pennsylvania and New Jersey.
 It is a not-for-profit organization established in the 1980s.

 This program provides insurance to those who may struggle to find affordable car insurance for low-income individuals.
 Specifically, factors such as education, occupation, and homeownership that would normally increase your rates won’t affect them under this program.
 Instead, rates are based on driving history.

 Maryland Automobile Insurance Fund

 Are you a resident of Maryland and struggling to find auto insurance for low income?
 If so, this program may be able to help.

-Maryland Auto is a non-profit meant specifically for those who have been denied coverage or had their coverage canceled due to considerations like low or no credit, serious accidents, or speeding tickets.
-If you are a low-income resident of Maryland and have struggled to maintain coverage in the past, this program is worth a look.
+Maryland Auto is a non-profit for those who have been denied coverage or had their coverage canceled due to considerations like low or no credit, serious accidents, or speeding tickets.
+If you are a low-income resident of Maryland and have struggled to maintain coverage, this program is worth a look.